 A complete lung examination should also be performed, as rarely there may be an injury to the lung apex, resulting in pneumothorax or hemothorax.
 Shortness of breath or diminished breath sounds may be a clinical clue.
 Palpation of the surrounding ribs and scapula should be performed to evaluate for possible associated rib or scapular fractures.

 A standard anteroposterior clavicle radiograph should be obtained in all patients who present with an injury to the clavicle.
 A second 45-degree cephalic tilt view radiograph improves the assessment of the degree of clavicle displacement.
 This additional view also minimizes the overlap of the first rib and scapula.
-While most clavicle fractures are visible using these views, CT scan may be necessary to guide treatment in the less frequent proximal or distal fractures to evaluate intra-articular involvement.
+While most clavicle fractures are visible using these views, a CT scan may be necessary to guide treatment in the less frequent proximal or distal fractures to evaluate intra-articular involvement.

 An expiratory posteroanterior chest radiograph should be obtained if there is a clinical concern for possible pneumothorax or rib injury.
 If there is a concern for neurovascular injury, arteriography, ultrasonography, and CT may be used to guide further management.